 The College has a review procedure for dealing with complaints.
 To invoke this procedure you should write to the Freedom of Information Officer, St John’s College, Cambridge, CB2 1TP stating your reasons for the request for a review.
 A College Officer, other than the person who has made the original decision and, therefore against whom the complaint has been made, will review the issue and make a decision.

-Location and contact details Location details are here and contact details may be found here.
+Location and contact details may be found here.